redstrate/Physis/README.md

 physis = "0.2"
 ```

-Documentation is availavble online at [docs.xiv.zone](https://docs.xiv.zone/docs/physis).
+Documentation is available online at [docs.xiv.zone](https://docs.xiv.zone/docs/physis).
 It's automatically updated as new
 commits are pushed to the main branch.

 C# projects can use [PhysisSharp](https://github.com/redstrate/PhysisSharp) which exposes Physis in C#.